aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/pdf/save-excel-into-pdf-with-standard-or-minimum-size/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-By default, Aspose.Cells saves Excel into PDF with Standard size.
-However, you can also save it with Minimum size using the [PdfSaveOptions.OptimizationType](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/properties/optimizationtype) property.
-It accepts the following values
+By default, Aspose.Cells saves Excel into PDF with standard size.
+However, you can also save it with minimum size using the [PdfSaveOptions.OptimizationType](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/properties/optimizationtype) property.
+It accepts the following values:

 - PdfOptimizationType.Standard
 - PdfOptimizationType.MinimumSize

 {{% /alert %}}
 ## **Save Excel into PDF with Standard or Minimum Size using Aspose.Cells**
-The following sample code shows how you can save Excel into PDF with Standard or Minimum size using [PdfSaveOptions.OptimizationType](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/properties/optimizationtype) property.
+The following sample code shows how you can save an Excel file into PDF with standard or minimum size using the [PdfSaveOptions.OptimizationType](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/properties/optimizationtype) property.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-RenderingAndPrinting-SaveExcelIntoPdfWithOptimizedSize-SaveExcelIntoPdfWithOptimizedSize.cs" >}}
 {{< app/cells/assistant language="csharp" >}}